Zoom Student Guide

 • Attend Zoom sessions without creating or using a free Zoom account.

-• Join sessions only by clicking the Zoom links your instructors send or post in Canvas.
+• Join sessions only by clicking the Zoom links that your instructors send or post in Canvas.

-• Provide only your first name or a nickname when you join a session.
+• Provide only your preferred name or a nickname when you join a session.

-• Keep your camera off and microphone muted, as much as you can.
+• Keep your camera off and microphone muted, when they are not needed.

-• Try to avoid sharing any identifying information for yourself or others (e.g., real names).
+• Try to avoid sharing any identifying information about yourself or others (e.g., real names).

 No, data from UBC Zoom accounts is not—and will not be—used for training Zoom or other third-party AI models without your consent.

-In March 2023, Zoom did introduce changes to their terms of service to allow some customer content to be used for AI-training purposes.
-However, these changes do not apply to institutions like UBC that have an enterprise educational license.
+In March 2023, Zoom did change their terms of service to allow some customer content to be used for AI-training purposes.
+However, these changes do not apply to institutions like UBC that have an educational institution license.

 Furthermore, Zoom has assured users that data from organizations will not be used for AI training without explicit customer consent and a means to opt-out.
 This data includes audio, video, chat, screen-sharing, attachments, and other communications content (e.g., reactions, whiteboards, polls).